Block-Logic-Technology-Group/bltg/doc/tor.md

 ## 4. Privacy recommendations

-- Do not add anything but BLTG Core ports to the hidden service created in section 2.
+- Do not add anything but BLTG Core ports to the onion service created in section 3.
-  If you run a web service too, create a new hidden service for that.
+  If you run a web service too, create a new onion service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
-Hidden services created automatically (as in section 3) always have only one port open.
+Onion services created automatically (as in section 3) always have only one port open.